 Make & handling

 • As the Stihl BR 600 and the Husqvarna 350BT do not share the same manufacturer, their overall build and technology in use can vary.
-Both products have their throttle located on the tube of the blower, which allows you to keep your left hand free.
+You'll find the throttle positioned on the tube of both products, ensuring that your left hand remains unoccupied for other activities.

 CFM & MPH